- PhD (English Language Education), The University of Hong Kong

 Other Major Administrative Roles:

-- CAES Elected Representative: (i) Faculty of Arts Academic Board Committee, (ii) Gender Equality and Diversity Committee, Faculty of Arts and (iii) PRD Review Panel Faculty of Arts Representative
+- CAES Elected Faculty of Arts representative for: (i) Faculty of Arts Academic Board Committee, (ii) Gender Equality and Diversity Committee, and (iii) PRD Review Panel

-- Programme Coordinator of Graduate School Courses at the CAES
+- Programme Coordinator of CAES Graduate School Courses

 Selected Publications / Presentations: